-- For information security, do not toggle on MESH Button when using the router in public areas. - With this function disabled, you cannot form a network by using the WPS button on the device.
+MESH Button MESH Button MESH Button MESH Button Note: 1.
+For information security, do not toggle on MESH Button when using the router in public areas.
+2. With this function disabled, you cannot form network by using the MESH button on the device.
 However, you can use the Tenda WiFi app or web UI to add the device to a network.